Resident Commuter Parking Permit

 4) Submit your request and then wait for an email from us letting you know if you are approved or denied to purchase a permit, based on the documentation that you provided

 5) Once approved, you will log back in and click on the link to "Get Permits" where you will select your vehicle that we will have entered from the vehicle registration that you provided during your request and then pay for your permit with a credit card transaction

-Should you have any questions, you can contact the Records Bureau at [email protected] and we will be happy to assist.
+Should you have any questions, you can contact the Parking Enforcement at [email protected] and we will be happy to assist.

 Non-Resident or Occasional Commuter Parking